-(6) Comprehensive Approval.
+(7) Comprehensive Approval.
 A comprehensive approval allows the provider or sponsor to submit an application indicating all course offerings for a given calendar year.
-Requests for a comprehensive approval may be submitted to the Board office on an annual basis at least 90 days prior to the beginning of each year or ninety (90) days prior to the beginning of a scheduled program.
-Providers and sponsors shall be responsible for annual renewal approval.
+Requests for a comprehensive approval may be submitted to the Board office at least ninety (90) days prior to the beginning of each year or ninety (90) days prior to the beginning of a scheduled program.
+Providers and sponsors shall be responsible for renewal approval.

-D. Retention and Audit.
-Licensees must maintain copies of attendance certificates for three (3) years from the last renewal date.
+C. Retention and Audit.
+Licensees must maintain copies of attendance certificates for four (4) years from the last renewal date.
 The Board may conduct random audits of licensees on an annual or biennial basis to certify compliance with continuing education requirements.

-F. Therapeutic Modalities.
-Usage of therapeutic modalities is permitted only by those chiropractors who have passed the National Board of Chiropractic Examiners' (NBCE).
-Chiropractors licensed in South Carolina prior to June 1, 1986 are exempt from this examination.
+E. Therapeutic Modalities.
+Usage of therapeutic modalities is permitted only by those chiropractors who have passed the National Board of Chiropractic Examiners (NBCE).
+Chiropractors licensed in South Carolina prior to June 1, 1986, are exempt from this examination.
 Therapeutic modalities are limited to those modalities within the chiropractic scope of practice.